-With no end to Covid in sight, the coming year might be the perfect time to launch an eCommerce business.
-Some experts have asked whether or not eCommerce could continue to outpace traditional retail.
-If you’re considering starting your eCommerce business in 2022 you’ll first need to consider what the real costs are.
+Some experts have asked whether or not eCommerce could continue to outpace traditional retail post-Covid.
+If you’re considering starting your eCommerce business in 2023, you’ll first need to consider the real costs.

-There are many factors to consider when estimating costs, but in this article, we are going to outline some tips for estimating your start-up costs and how long it will take before your new eCommerce business starts making you money.
+There are many factors to consider when estimating costs.
+In this article, we will outline some tips for estimating your start-up costs and how long it will take before your new eCommerce business starts making you money.

 How to Get Started With Estimating eCommerce Costs

 Why should you even start an eCommerce business?
 And why is estimating your costs so important?
 Believe it or not, 21% of Americans aren’t saving money.

 Starting an eCommerce business can be a great way to help bolster your savings, but that’s only if you can manage your income and expenses properly.
 Using free tools like Google Sheets to track these can be a great way to minimize recurring bills.